Sliding friction in the hydrodynamic lubrication regime for a power-law fluid: Power-law fluids

-I now propose the obvious extensions of the above scaling arguments to incorporate non-linear rheological effects of interest for non-Newtonian lubricants.
-For the time being I shall leave aside the question of normal stress, flow transience, and extensional flow, and focus first on the typical shear thinning behaviour found in structured liquids.
+I now propose the obvious extensions of the above scaling arguments to incorporate non-linear rheological effects of interest found in structured liquids and complex fluids.
+For the time being I shall leave aside the question of normal stress, flow transience, and extensional flow, and focus first on the typical power-law shear thinning found in these systems.